Skin Purging vs Breakouts: How to Tell the Difference

 - Your skin barrier is irritated

-- You’re having sensitivity or inflammation
+- You're experiencing sensitivity or inflammation

-This is especially common for people with:
+This is especially common for people with acne-prone skin, sensitive skin, or a damaged skin barrier.

 | Skin Purging | Breakouts / Reaction |